Frequently Asked Questions (FAQ)

 Payment

 We understand that our clients’ personal and financial situations can change unexpectedly, and this can make continuing voice therapy difficult or impossible.
 Please let us know when things change and we can talk through options.
-For example, clients may newly qualify for sliding scale rates or therapy assistance programs.
+For example, clients may newly qualify for therapy assistance programs.
 Clients may reduce the frequency of their sessions.
 Clients may opt to suspend therapy services until a better time.
 Let’s talk about your situation.

 Technology and Accessibility